signatur3-git/prompt-gen-spec/docs/project-management/documentation-project-plan.md

 ## 6. Next Actions

-1. Circulate this plan and the style guide for steering committee approval by **2024-04-12**.
+1. Publish the approved plan and style guide in the documentation index and archive the governance decision record.
 2. Configure GitHub Project board with milestone swimlanes and assign initial backlog items from the inventory.
 3. Confirm owner availability for the upcoming weekly stand-up and editorial review cadence.